I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_ms_smhba_sas_port.md

 `NumberofPhys`

 The number of physical ports that are associated with this SAS port.
 If the value is more than one, this SAS port is considered to be a wide port.

-`PortProtocol`

-The protocols that are supported by this SAS port.

 ## Requirements